tiprankstipranks

 IPAC Summary

-The iShares Core MSCI Pacific ETF (IPAC) tracks the MSCI Pacific IMI index, which covers stock markets in developed Pacific countries like Japan, Australia, Hong Kong, New Zealand, and Singapore.
-It holds a wide mix of companies of all sizes and sectors, including well-known names such as Toyota Motor and Sony.
-Someone might invest in IPAC to diversify beyond the U.S., spreading their money across many industries and countries in the Pacific region.
-A key risk is that the fund’s value can rise or fall with stock markets in these countries and with currency movements.
+The iShares Core MSCI Pacific ETF (IPAC) tracks the MSCI Pacific IMI index, which covers a wide range of companies in developed Pacific countries like Japan and Australia.
+It holds many types of businesses, including banks, industrial firms, and technology companies.
+Well-known names in the fund include Toyota and Sony.
+Someone might invest in IPAC to diversify outside the U.S. and get broad exposure to the economies of the Pacific region in a single investment.
+A key risk is that the fund can rise or fall with stock markets in those countries, especially Japan.

 How much will it cost me?The iShares Core MSCI Pacific ETF (IPAC) has an expense ratio of 0.09%, meaning you’ll pay $0.90 per year for every $1,000 invested.
 This is lower than average because it’s a passively managed fund that tracks an index, which typically costs less than actively managed funds.